Ash Wednesday service:

 Join us in practicing Lent

-We hope you’ll join us starting Sunday, February 14 for the start of a new message series, Empty & Filled: Discovering the Power and Meaning of Lent.
+We hope you’ll join us Wednesday, March 2 at 6:45 pm for our Ash Wednesday service, which marks the beginning of Lent.
 Lent has been practiced by followers of Jesus in some form since the 4th century, and is a time to narrow our focus to the life, death and resurrection of Jesus Christ, to turn from our sin, and trust in His atoning work on the cross.

 The season of Lent lasts 40 days (excluding Sundays), between Ash Wednesday and Easter Sunday.
 In those 40 days, we remember Jesus’ 40 days of fasting and temptation in the desert, and symbolically follow Him into the wilderness.
 It is a time for fasting and self-denial — though not for the sake of denial itself.
 It is a time to empty ourselves of lesser things so that we might be filled with the greater things of the gospel in anticipation of Resurrection Sunday.